smithki/message-map/README.md

 }
 ```

-which you can then use as a collection of static `MessageMap` instances:
+You can then use `myLanguageLibrary` as a collection of static `MessageMap` instances:

 ```ts
 myLanguageLibrary.get('HELLO_X').toString({